moondownr/roll-them-bones/README.md

 **!dis** - roll a D100 with disadvantage according to Call of Cthulhu 7th ed. rules (3d10).

+### Deleting messages
+**!delete**/**!del** - delete a given number of messages from the channel chat history, starting from the latest one before this command.
+The **!delete** command itself will also be deleted from history, but is not counted.
+Example:
+- "!del 10" - deletes 10 previous messages from the text channel as well as the "!del 10" message.

 ### Configuration

 **!unsort** - display individual dice in multiple-die rolls in the order they were rolled, as opposed to sorting them from highest to lowest.